-Paul recognizes that disputes will occur, but these should be settled within the brotherhood...He is not complaining that believers would not obtain justice in heathen courts, but saying they had no business being there at all.17
+Paul recognizes that disputes will occur, but these should be settled within the brotherhood...He is not complaining that believers would not obtain justice in heathen courts, but saying they had no business being there at all.17 es:

-Morris follows up with specific comments on the particular vers-
+Morris follows up with specific comments on the particular versdinary that he should do so before unbelievers.

-It is extraordinary that brother should want to go to law with brother at all.
-But if he did, it was even more extraordinary that he should do so before unbelievers.
 This last word is without the article: it is their quality as lacking faith to which draws Paul's attention... to go to law with a brother is a defeat in itself, whatever the outcome of the legal process.18